 Epikoros originates as a Jewish curse at least as far back as the Talmud.
-The sages single out the epikoros as one of the three kinds of heretics, Jews who lose their immortal souls, an eternal death sentence.
+The sages single out the epikoros as one of the four kinds of heretics, Jews who lose their immortal souls, an eternal death sentence.
 But the word sticks out because it doesn’t sound like anything Hebrew and doesn’t have any precedent in Aramaic.
 It obviously seems to refer to the great Greek philosopher Epicurus (341-270 BCE).
 Continue reading “Why Does the Epikoros Lose His Soul?”→

 The Talmud teaches us that simply reading the Book of Esther can be an act of courage in defense of the Jews

 War by word, not sword, in exile

 Jews, destroyed and exiled by Rome, may have enjoyed periods of peace.
 Their leaders at times may even have been personal friends like Judah the Prince and Marcus Aurelius.
 But it could all turn on a denarum.
 As the Roman Empire becomes the Holy Roman Empire, too much is at stake and the people are slipping away.
 Romans slaughtered Jews and then Christians.
 Now, Romans are becoming Christians.
 More than ever Jews must keep themselves together, retain their tradition, and know how to avoid further splintering.
 They need to be told how to distinguish false prophets from true ones.
 So the sages of the Talmud wage a war, not by sword but by word.